HeXuPKU/SPAGRM.github.io/docs/Step 2b Testing.md

   - `RangesToIncludeFile`: Click [GRAB.ReadGeno](https://wenjianbi.github.io/grab.github.io/docs/read_genotype.html) for more details.
   - `RangesToExcludeFile`: Click [GRAB.ReadGeno](https://wenjianbi.github.io/grab.github.io/docs/read_genotype.html) for more details.
   - `AlleleOrder`: for PLINK files, the default `AlleleOrder` = "alt-first"; for BGEN files, the default `AlleleOrder` = "ref-first".
 Click [GRAB.ReadGeno](https://wenjianbi.github.io/grab.github.io/docs/read_genotype.html) for more details.

+**Value**

+The analysis results are written in a file of `OutputFile`, which includes the following columns.

+- `Marker`: marker IDs extracted from `GenoFile` and `GenoFileIndex`.
+- `Info`: marker Information of "CHR:POS:REF:ALT".
+The order of REF/ALT depends on `AlleleOrder`: "ref-first" or "alt-first".
+- `AltFreq`: alternative allele frequency (before genotype imputation, might be > 0.5).
+If the AltFreq of most markers are > 0.5, you should consider resetting `AlleleOrder`.
+- `AltCounts`: alternative allele counts (before genotype imputation).
+- `MissingRate`: missing rate for each marker.
+- `zScore`: standardized score statistics, usually follows a standard normal distribution.
+- `Pvalue`: association test p-value for each marker.
+- `hwepval`: hardy weinberg equilibrium p-value for each marker.

+**Example**